 In this section, we present the implementation of FH-Dedup.
-We start by discussing the technologies used to develop our prototype, then we move to the implementation details of the write and read operations, and finally we discuss the implementation of the Access Manager component.
+We start by discussing the technologies used to develop our prototype, then we move to the implementation details of the write and read operations, and finally, we discuss the Access Manager component.

 4.5.1 Technologies.
 Our prototype is based on the S2Dedup code base.
 This simplified the development and let us focus on the most important aspects of our solution.
-The prototype is implemented in C and takes advantage of both Intel SGX and the user space Software Performance Development Kit (SPDK) [19, 20], a framework that provides a set of tools and libraries for writing high-performance, scalable, user-mode storage applications.
+The prototype is implemented in C and takes advantage of both Intel SGX and the user space Software Performance Development Kit (SPDK) [18, 19], a framework that provides a set of tools and libraries for writing high-performance, scalable, user-mode storage applications.

 Our deduplication engine is also implemented as an SPDK virtual block device.
-It intercepts incoming block I/O requests, performs secure deduplication with user-specified fixed chunk size, and then forwards the request to an NVMe block device or another virtual processing layer depending on the target SPDK deployment.
-Using NVMe drivers in SPDK is valuable since it provides zero-copy, highly parallel access directly to an SSD from a user-space application.
+It intercepts incoming block I/O requests, performs secure deduplication with user-specified fixed chunk size, and then forwards the request to an NVMe block device or another virtual processing layer depending on the deployment target.
+Using NVme drivers in SPDK is valuable since it provides zero-copy, highly parallel access directly to an SSD from a user-space application.

 These requests eventually reach the NVMe driver and storage device, unless intermediate processing removes such a need (for example, repeated writes).
 In addition, SPDK provides a set of storage protocols that can be stacked on top of the block device abstraction layer.
-Among them, our work is also implemented using Internet Small Computer System Interface (iSCSI) targets, allowing clients to remotely access storage servers.
+Among them, our work is also implemented using Internet Small Computer System Interface (ISCSI) targets, allowing clients to remotely access storage servers.

 4.5.2 Write Operations.
-When a client wishes to write data to the remote storage server, it begins the process by encrypting each chunk with a key established between the client and the enclave, using a symmetric encryption scheme, in this case, the standard AES scheme with 256-bit keys in XTS mode.
-XTS was designed as a more robust alternative to other available block cipher modes such as CBC.
-We choose it because it is a length-preserving scheme (i.e., the ciphertext has the same length as the plaintext), and does not apply chaining, thus supporting random access to encrypted data [21].
-We encrypt the data to protect it against attackers eavesdropping on the communication channels.
+When a client wishes to write data to the remote storage server, it begins the process by encrypting each chunk with a key established between the client and the enclave, using a symmetric encryption scheme, in this case, the standard AES scheme with 256-bit keys in XTS mode (XTS was designed as a more robust alternative to other block cipher modes such as CBC).
+We choose it because it is length-preserving (the ciphertext has the same length as the plaintext), and does not apply chaining, thus supporting random access to encrypted data [6].

-Next, the encrypted data is sent over the network through the iSCSI protocol.
+We encrypt the data to protect it from attackers eavesdropping on the communication channels.
+Next, the encrypted data is sent over the network through the ISCSI protocol.
 The server sends the data to the enclave, which will first decipher the data with the shared key with the client.
 It will then generate the chunk encryption key using TED's probabilistic scheme, using both the enclave secret and the chunk frequency.
 The frequency of a chunk can be obtained from the enclave cache or by using the Access Manager component, with the policies that we describe below.
 After generating the key and encrypting the data, the enclave writes the data directly to storage.
 The enclave also encrypts the chunk encryption key with the shared client key; in order to decrypt the chunk later, this encrypted key is stored inside the server also.
 4.5.3 Read Operations.
-When the client retrieves data from the remote server, the server will fetch the encrypted chunks and send them back to the client.
-For each encrypted chunk, the client will contact the server to retrieve the key (in encrypted form) to decipher the chunk.
+When the client retrieves data from the remote server, the server will retrieve the encrypted data and send it to the client.
+For each encrypted chunk, the client will contact the server in order to retrieve the key (in encrypted form) to decipher the chunk.
 The client decrypts the key with its shared client key and with the resulting key decrypts the data.
 This way the enclave is not present in the read operations and no re-encryption of data is done as in S2Dedup.
-The read performance comparison between our solution and S2Dedup is also present in Section 5.
+The read performance comparison between our solution and S2Dedup is also presented in Section 5.